zGiada/Cybersecurity-project/README.md

-# Cybersecurity-project
+# Cybersecurity Project - "Zero-Effort Attack"
-Cybersecurity Project - "Zero-Effort Attack"
+Script in Python, with Selenium framework, for scraping data from a user's Facebook profile.